-- 6) The Company has been rated as one of the 100 securities with a dominant position in the Sustainability (ESG100) for the year 2016 from Thaipat Institution. - 7) The Company's subsidiary was selected as provider of various services to the customers, as well as being certified and presented with awards by various organizations, agencies and trade partners, for instance: - Awarded APC Best Growth Solution from APC Co., Ltd. - Awarded Best Dealer Award from VST ECS (Thailand) Co., Ltd. - Awarded HP Significant Win Back of the year from Hewlett-Packard Co., Ltd. - Appointed HP Gold Partner from Hewlett-Packard (Thailand) Co., Ltd. - Awarded Cisco Mobility Partner of the year from Cisco Systems Co., Ltd. - Appointed VMWare Premier Solution Provider from VMWare Incorporation - Appointed Nutranix Premier Partner from Nutranix Incorporation - Earned the trust from the large digital TV media in selection of products and services for Server & Storage and Data Management (Media Content) inclusive. - Earned the trust from media executives in convenience stores as a provider of installation and maintenance of digital media in convenience stores across the country. - Earned the trust from leading companies in Thailand by choosing products and services to increase the potential for Information Technology such as - IBM HP and Dell Server & Storage for increasing the server capabilities and capacities including improving to support the adaptive systems - Network equipment for organizations and data centers - BMC Control M for managing the data volumes in terms of the rendering service in the data centers - Visualization Solution for managing the virtual computer systems - Security Infrastructure Software - Mimix Software for encouraging the creation of the organizations' backup plan in an emergency via the real-time backup software - Service for data centers and emergency offices - Multimedia Equipment such as projectors, plasma & LCD displays and CCTV for hotels, theaters, large exhibitions including the education department of leading educational institutes - Providing service regarding the digital data dissemination for leading educational institutes and renowned hospitals - D-Work, human resources management system developed by its subsidiary to render services for major organizations in terms of selling software (software as a service) - Trusted by the Stock Exchange of Thailand to provide live broadcast of the SET Opportunity Day events held every quarter for a period of consecutive years since 2009 - 2016. - The Company paid dividend from the operating results of the year 2015 at the rate of 0.28 Baht per share, totaling 39,744,451.88 Baht, in May 2016 and paid interim dividend from the Company's performance of the 6 month period from 1 January 2016 to 30 June 2016 to the shareholders at the rate of 0.12 Baht per share, totaling 17,033,336.52 Baht, in September 2016. - The Company received dividend from the operating results of the year 2015 from the subsidiary company; Datapro Computer Systems Company Limited, totaling 80,000,000 Baht, in May 2016.
+7) The Company has been rated as one of the 100 securities with a dominant position in the Sustainability (ESG100) for the year 2017 from Thaipat Institution.

+8) The Company's subsidiary was selected as provider of various services to the customers, as well as being certified and presented with awards by various organizations, agencies and trade partners, for instance:

+- Awarded Thailand ICT Excellent Awards for Innovation Projects from the Thailand Business Management Association, from Adaptive In-Store Radio - Awarded Cisco Enterprise Networking Partner of the Year from Cisco Systems Co., Ltd. - Awarded Best Dealer Award from VST ECS (Thailand) Co., Ltd. - Awarded Top Partner Award and Best Performance Award from Kaspersky - Awarded First Runner-up Active Partner from Rapid 7 - Appointed Platinum Partner from Dell EMC - Appointed Platinum Partner from Force Point - Appointed Gold Partner from Cyber Ark - Appointed Authorized Partner from Solar Wind - Earned the trust from the large digital TV media in selection of products and services for Server & Storage and Data Management (Media Content) inclusive.

+- Earned the trust from media executives in convenience stores as a provider of installation and maintenance of digital media in convenience stores across the country. - Earned the trust from leading companies in Thailand by choosing products and services to increase the potential for Information Technology such as - IBM HP and Dell Server & Storage for increasing the server & storage capabilities and capacities including improving new product features to support the adaptive - Network equipment for organizations and data centers - BMC Control M for managing the data volumes in terms of the rendering service in the data centers for financial service business - Visualization Solution for managing the virtual computer systems - Security Infrastructure Software - Mimix Software and service for encouraging the creation of the organizations' backup plan in an emergency via the real-time backup software - Service for data centers and emergency offices - Multimedia Equipment such as projectors, plasma & LCD displays and CCTV for hotels, theaters, large exhibitions, convention hall, including the education department of leading educational institutes - Providing service regarding the digital data dissemination for leading educational institutes and renowned hospitals - D-Work, human resources management system developed by its subsidiary to render services for major organizations in terms of selling software (software as a service) - To provide live broadcast of the SET Opportunity Day